Jermaine Anderson (English footballer): Peterborough United

-2015–16 season

 On 12 September 2015, Anderson created his first league assist in a 5–1 victory at Oldham Athletic.
 The following match saw him given the first dismissal of his career, a straight red card for violent conduct as his team drew 1–1 with Walsall.
 Anderson appeared to throw a drinks bottle into the crowd.

 After serving his suspension, he immediately returned with another assist in a 2–1 win over Swindon Town.
 On 31 October, Anderson scored and assisted in a 3–2 defeat at Coventry City.
 Following up his performance with a goal against Fleetwood Town, he then added two goals and an assist in a 5–1 victory at Crewe Alexandra, before being named Football League Young Player of the Month.

 On 6 December, Anderson was injured three minutes into an FA Cup tie with Luton Town.
 The knee injury ended his season and kept Anderson on the sidelines for 177 days.

-2016–17 season

 Anderson made his return with a 45-minute appearance in a 3–2 victory at Rochdale on the opening day of the season, and on 16 August 2016 completed his first 90 minutes of the campaign while making an assist in a 5–1 win over Millwall.
 After being an unused substitute in the EFL Cup first round win over AFC Wimbledon, Anderson started in the 3–1 second round defeat to Swansea City on 23 August before being substituted on the hour.
 On 30 August, Anderson captained the team in 6–1 defeat to Norwich City U23s in the EFL Trophy and scored his team's only goal.
 On 10 September, Anderson suffered knee ligament damage in the first half of a 2–2 draw with Port Vale and was ruled out for the rest of the season.

-2018–19 season

 Anderson joined Peterborough's League One rivals Doncaster Rovers on 24 August 2018 on loan until January 2019.